Do I have to take the courses in order?

 What does the Certificate in Gerontology cost?

-To view the Continuing Education estimated tuition and fees rates for the 2019/2020 academic year, please visit the Student Financial Services website here: http://www.uvm.edu/studentfinancialservices/continuing_education_tuition_and_fees
+To view the Professional and Continuing Education estimated tuition and fees rates, please visit the Student Financial Services website here: http://www.uvm.edu/studentfinancialservices/continuing_education_tuition_and_fees

 Summer tuition is offered at a discounted rate.
 Information can be found at the Student Financial Services website here: http://www.uvm.edu/studentfinancialservices/summer_university_tuition_and_fees